sueouu/SUM17-LING473/README.md

-# STATS Problem Set II
+# Project I

+The purpose of this project is to develop a project for counting the number of syntactic constituent types.  \
-See pdf files for details.
+See files Project I.pdf and readme.txt for details.